 How do we use it and why it is so important?

 Your NHS number is accessed through an NHS service called the Personal Demographic Service (PDS).
-This is accessed at the time of patient contact.
-Adult and children's social care services sends basic information to the PDS in order to find your NHS Number.
+Adult and children's social care send basic information to the PDS in order to find your NHS Number.
 This information may include: